darasus/ai-blog/content/python-an-introduction.md

   effort to do so, so try and practice it daily.
 You can choose from a range of Python projects, but we recommend selecting projects that involve creating a simple program or application.
+intro: >-
+  Are you looking to break into the world of coding, or perhaps you’re simply curious about the different types of programming languages out there.
+  Whatever your reason for investigating coding, Python is an excellent place to start learning about computer programming and creating your own programs.

+  Coding is often a seemingly inaccessible skill, reserved for those with a knack for mathematics or sciences.
+However, learning to code isn’t as difficult as it might initially seem.
+In fact, even if you have no background in STEM fields (science, technology, engineering and mathematics), you can still master the basics of coding.
+The key is finding the right resources and a step-by-step learning process that doesn’t feel like a burdensome chore.

+  If you’re ready to begin exploring the wonderful world of Python coding, read on to learn more.
 ---

 ## What is Python?